AugustanaCSC490Spring23/Nighthawk-Fitness/README.md

 # Welcome to Nighthawk Fitness

+Our fitness app is designed to help users achieve their health and fitness goals by providing personalized workout plans, nutrition tracking, and a workout log.
+With a user-friendly interface, our app is perfect for beginners and intermediates looking to switch up their training with different programs.
+Users can create and track their workouts, set reminders, and monitor their progress in real-time.
+Our app also includes a nutrition tracking feature that allows users to log their meals and track their calorie intake.

 Feel like keeping up with our project, here's our [weekly blog](https://sites.google.com/view/nighthawkfitness).

 Check out [Nighthawk Fitness](https://fitness-dev-a6a25.firebaseapp.com/).